objectiv/objectiv.io/docs/docs/tracking/api-reference/locationTaggers/tagRootLocation.md

 <br />

 :::tip Did you know ?
-`tagRoot` is just syntactic sugar on top of [tagLocation](/tracking/api-reference/locationTaggers/tagLocation.md).
+`tagRootLocation` is just syntactic sugar on top of [tagLocation](/tracking/api-reference/locationTaggers/tagLocation.md).
 :::

 <br />